tvvoty/Copy_SMPlayer_Subs/README.md

 .

-It's highly recommended to create a keyboard shortcut for the last step.
+It's highly recommended automate the thing - at least the last step, but even better - all of it.
-On Linux with KDE you should be able to do it by:
+On Linux with KDE you should be able to automate the last step by:

-First, modifying the path in the included .sh file to the location of CopySub.py file on your system (so it's gonna look like:
+First, modifying included .sh file - delete everything except the first two lines and paste the path to the location of CopySub.py file on your system, so it's gonna look like:

 #!/bin/bash